 What kind of owners would you recommend this mix to?

 References And Resources

 - Adams, Results of a Survey of UK Purebred Dogs, Journal of Small Animal Practice, 2010

-- Duffy, Breed differences in canine aggression, Applied Animal Behaviour Science, 2008
+- Duffy, Breed differences in canine aggression, Applied Animal Behavior Science, 2008

 - Parker, Genetic Structure of the Purebred Domestic Dog, Science, 2004.

-- Howell & Bennett, Preventing predatory behaviour in greyhounds retired from the racing industry: Expert opinions collected using a survey and interviews, Applied Animal Behavior Science, 2020.
+- Howell & Bennett, Preventing predatory behavior in greyhounds retired from the racing industry: Expert opinions collected using a survey and interviews, Applied Animal Behavior Science, 2020.